 He came to His people and they crucified Him.

 No one taking up his cross and coming after Jesus should be surprised when the world turns its back on him and writes him off as a loser and irrelevant.
-In following Jesus Christ, one should expect the path to be uphill, the company to be few, and the flow to be all in the opposite direction.
+In following Jesus Christ, one should expect the path to be uphill, the company few, and the flow all in the opposite direction.

 An Old Testament lesson worth treasuring.